-In this toolkit, we provide you with 50 of the most useful and trusted sources available to conduct your research.
+In this toolkit, we provide you over50 of the most useful and trusted sources available to conduct your research.

 This list is not exhaustive, so we encourage you to build on it by adding your own favourite sources in your bookmarks.
 You are also free to share your preferred websites by sending us an email.

 Note that only open sources are accepted.
 If you'd like to learn more about what makes a good source, check out our article What makes a good source.

 1. Forbes: business-focused media, with some interesting pieces on economic issues, innovation, and corporate social responsibility.
 It also features country and region-specific websites.

 2. The Guardian features various investigative articles on topics like plastic pollution, human rights, or climate change.

 3. EPA (U.S. Environmental Protection Agency): a very complete portal with statistics about energy, water, CO2 and many other key environmental topics.
 Also features a Greenhouse Gas Equivalencies Calculator, widely used by certified users.

 4. Reuters: a global provider of unique news stories where one can find the primary source of information relayed by other newspapers.